I used over 1000 different email addresses with different companies to track where spam originates

 This data surprises me.
 It appears that the vast majority of companies I have given an email address to do not share email addresses.
 Companies are largely honest!

-It is annoying that most companies will put you on a mailing list even if you don't ask for it; but my experience is that unsubscribing from these lists does actually unsubscribe you.
-This makes sense because spam reports hurt their newsletter deliverability... and most newsletters paying to go through commercial providers like MailChimp or Constant Contact.
+It is annoying that most companies will put you on a mailing list even if you don't ask for it, but my experience is that unsubscribing from these lists does actually unsubscribe you.
+This makes sense because spam reports hurt their newsletter deliverability... and most newsletters are paying to go through commercial providers like MailChimp or Constant Contact.

 The advice of not clicking Unsubscribe on random spam still holds - that may serve to confirm you are a valid address; but for companies you recognize, it is certain they have your email address already and it seems to be safe to unsubscribe to reduce your unwanted email.